campbellgilbert/KiloTextEditor/README.txt

 5) Checkout the most recent branch (to your repository of choice): "git checkout"
 6) Compile: "make" (or, if that doesn't work, try "cc kilo.c -o kilo"
 7) Run: "./kilo" and hit "enter".
 Have fun!

+I have completed the homework; this is the completed homework file, for demo purposes.
+Blah blah blah blah blah.